 JMU’s Paralegal Studies certificate is not ABA approved, as many ABA-approved programs are two-year associate degrees at community colleges.
 Typically, ABA-approved programs of study are a better fit for students who do not meet the qualifications required to enroll in a Paralegal Studies certificate.

 Does ABA Approval Matter?

 The ABA does not formally accredit any paralegal program, but for a fee, the organization “approves” programs that meet certain standards.
-Many paralegal programs choose not to seek ABA approval, and such approval is usually not a factor in most law firms’ decision to hire a paralegal.
-The reputation of the institution you attend is often more important.
+Many paralegal programs choose not to seek ABA approval, as such approval is voluntary and usually not a factor in many law firms’ decision to hire a paralegal.
+The accreditation and reputation of the institution you attend is often more important.
 JMU is one of the state’s most distinguished universities.

 Will Graduates be Able to Sit for a Certification Exam?